Cat coat genetics: Fever coat

 Fever coat is an effect known in domestic cats, where a pregnant female cat has a fever or is stressed, causing her unborn kittens' fur to develop a silver-type color (silver-grey, cream, or reddish) rather than what the kitten's genetics would normally cause.
-After birth, over some weeks the silver fur is replaced naturally by fur colors according to the kitten's genetics.
+After birth, the silver fur is replaced naturally by fur colors over the span of a few weeks according to the kitten's genetics.